 Practical Tips for Managing SDR Income

-- Track your claims monthly.
-Use your practice software to generate reports showing the value of claims submitted each month.
-This helps you forecast income and identify any trends or issues.
+- Track claims monthly.
+Report the value of claims submitted each month so you can forecast income and catch issues early.

 Final Thoughts

-If you would like to discuss your specific situation, contact our team of dental accountants who specialise in Scottish dental practices.
-We can help you with tax planning, practice valuation, associate contracts, and all aspects of dental finance.
+If you would like to talk through your own position, contact our dental accountants who work with Scottish dental practices on tax planning, valuation, associate arrangements and the wider financial picture.